Ashish-j0511/Smart_Code_Manager/README.md

 # 📌 Smart_Code_Manager
-Smart Code Manager is a simple yet powerful tool that helps developers quickly generate pre-structured code templates.
-Users can select a programming language, provide a filename and description, and the system will create the corresponding file with a predefined template.
+Smart Code Manager is a simple yet powerfu tool that helps developers create code files quickly.
+Users just need to choose a programming language, enter a filename and a short description, and the tool will generate a file with ready-to-use code.
+This saves time and makes coding easier

 ## ✨ Key Features
 - Supports multiple programming languages, including C, C++, Java, Python, JavaScript, PHP, and more.